juanfernandes/juanfernandes-uk/src/notes/weeknotes-12.md

   - department for education
   - interaction designer
   - freelance web designer
-postImage: "/v1579162295/og.jpg"
-date: 2019-04-29T05:54:31.902Z
+date: 2019-04-29T05:54:31Z
-tags:
-  - notes
 ---
 Short week at work due to the bank holidays in the UK.
 First time working from home in this contract.
-I should really make some notes during the week to make writing weeknotes easier.
+I should really make some notes during the week to make writing weeknotes easier.{.lead}

 ## Work